 Forgive and Let Go

-When you hold onto past hurts or wear them like badges, you may see it as sign of clarity and justification for whatever defenses you’ve put in place.
+When you hold onto past hurts or wear them like badges, you may see it as a sign of clarity and justification for whatever defenses you’ve put in place.
 But resentment also ties us to the past, and it allows negativity to color our present and seep into our future.
-If you’re holding onto past hurts, try reading this article by Psychic Source Advisor Therese, called The Power of Forgiveness or listening to this guided meditation podcast on forgiveness by Psychic Neil.
+If you’re holding onto past hurts, try listening to this guided meditation podcast on forgiveness by Psychic Neil.

 The next time you feel slighted, take a moment to practice gratitude and compassion.
 Forgiveness is not just for others.
 You might suffer from negative thoughts if you feel as though you deserve them.
 In order to forgive others, you must learn how to forgive yourself.
 Instead of concentrating on your weaknesses or failures, look for the positive aspects of your personality, work ethic, and relationships.
 Treat yourself kindly just like you treat your friends and relatives.